AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/campaign-creation.md

 ---
 keywords: a4t;A4T;Analytics as the reporting source for Target
 description: Vous pouvez configurer une activité dans Target Standard/Premium afin d’utiliser Adobe Analytics en tant que source des rapports (A4T).
-title: Création de l’activité
+title: Création d’une activité qui utilise A4T comme source de rapports
 feature: a4t general
 topic: Advanced,Standard,Classic
 uuid: b04ad535-62fb-4dd3-ab3f-23da60fbffbd
 translation-type: tm+mt
-source-git-commit: e501100ba149472169f11072fd1663095dd40612
+source-git-commit: 227713f49e355f0975ee2babc02715ce8df0d0b2
 workflow-type: tm+mt
-source-wordcount: '1357'
+source-wordcount: '1367'
-ht-degree: 21%
+ht-degree: 20%

 ---

-# Création de l’activité{#activity-creation}
+# Création d’une activité qui utilise Analytics en tant que source du rapports

 You can configure an activity in [!DNL Target] to use [!DNL Adobe Analytics] as the reporting source (A4T).

 Before you set up an activity that uses [!DNL Analytics] as the reporting source, establish the goal for the activity, such as improving revenue per visitor (RPV) or increasing clicks on your shopping cart.
 Sélectionnez une mesure de succès finale de l’activité.
 Although you can select additional metrics at any time in [!DNL Analytics], you must still specify a particular metric you expect this test to affect.

-## Création d’une activité qui utilise Analytics en tant que source du rapports
+## Créez l’activité

 Creating a [!DNL Target] activity that uses [!DNL Analytics] as the reporting source is similar to setting up a regular [!DNL Target] activity, with a few important differences.
 For example, you cannot select a segment for reporting while creating the activity because all segments available in [!DNL Analytics] can be applied when viewing a report.